cengique/lectures-prog-data-analysis/README.md

 Don't forget to edit the `config.toml` file for changing variables such as `baseURL`, `github_repository`, `github_doc_repository`, `author`, `course`, and `google_analytics_id`.

+Course schedule is generated using the file `data/schedule.json`

 ## Reveal-Hugo customizations